-Causal effects estimated in this MR analysis are unbiased provided that the variants in the LDL-c instrument do not influence lifespan through pathways independent of LDL-c (also referred to as horizontal pleiotropy31).
-As a global test for potential horizontal pleiotropy, we conducted a statistical test for heterogeneity using Cochran’s Q, which assesses for over-dispersion in the causal effects estimated by each variant in the LDL-c instrument32.
+Causal effects estimated in this MR analysis are unbiased provided that the genetic proxies for LDL-c do not influence lifespan through pathways independent of LDL-c (also referred to as horizontal pleiotropy31).
+As a global test for potential horizontal pleiotropy, we conducted a statistical test for heterogeneity using Cochran’s Q, which assesses for over-dispersion in the causal effects estimated by each of the genetic proxies for LDL-c32.
 To assess whether over-dispersion may be biasing the MR estimate, we used methods that relax assumptions about horizontal pleiotropy, including the weighted median estimator33, MR-Egger34 (including a statistical test for unbalanced pleiotropy), contamination mixture method35, and Mendelian randomization pleiotropy residual sum and outlier (MR-PRESSO)36.
 To characterize the function of variants identified as heterogeneous by MR-PRESSO, we obtained gene-based annotation on the SNP and the identity of the nearest gene using PhenoScanner V237, and determined whether any SNPs were positioned within 1Mb of a lead SNP identified in the lifespan GWAS17.
-We conducted regression-based multivariable MR38 including LDL-c, HDL-c, and triglycerides as exposures to account for pleiotropic effects of genetic predictors of LDL-c on different lipid fractions39,19.
-To determine whether results were influenced by winner’s curse or by exclusion of individuals on lipid-lowering therapy in the GLGC, we repeated IVW analyses using genetic associations with LDL-c measured in UK Biobank2040.
-We conducted a statistical test for heterogeneity to determine whether the magnitude of this effect differed from the effect estimated using the GLGC instrument.
-As a secondary outcome, we conducted IVW analysis of genetically proxied LDL-c (using the GLGC instrument weights) on the 90th vs. 60th percentile age outcome.
+We conducted regression-based multivariable MR38 including LDL-c, HDL-c, and triglycerides as exposures to account for pleiotropic effects of genetic proxies of LDL-c on different lipid fractions39,19.
+As a complementary approach, we performed analyses using genetic proxies for LDL-c that did not associate with either HDL-c or with triglycerides at genome-wide significance (P<5x10-8).
+To determine whether results were influenced by winner’s curse or by exclusion of individuals on lipid-lowering therapy in the GLGC, we repeated IVW analyses using genetic associations with LDL-c measured in UK Biobank20 and in the Million Veterans Program40.
+We conducted a statistical test for heterogeneity to determine whether the magnitude of this effect differed from the effect estimated using variants from the GLGC dataset.
+As a secondary outcome, we conducted IVW analysis of genetically proxied LDL-c (using the GLGC weights) on the 90th vs. 60th percentile age outcome, and repeated the sensitivity analyses described above.

-We conducted multivariable MR adjusting genetic associations with LDL-c for CAD to estimate the direct effect of LDL-c on lifespan.
-These estimates were used to quantify the proportion of the total LDL-c effect on lifespan that was not mediated through CAD41,42.
+We performed multivariable MR adjusting genetic associations with LDL-c for CAD and ischemic stroke to estimate the direct effect of LDL-c on lifespan.
+These estimates were used to quantify the proportion of the total LDL-c effect on lifespan that was not mediated through CAD and ischemic stroke41,42.
 Standard errors were estimated using the propagation of error method.
-In analyses of LDL-c restricted to predefined gene regions, we used the IVW method accounting for correlation between genetic instruments (IVW-corr)43.
+In analyses of LDL-c restricted to predefined gene regions, we used the IVW method accounting for correlation between genetic variants (IVW-corr)43.
 Correlations were estimated using the 1,000 Genomes Project Phase 3 European LD reference panel25, accessed through the TwoSampleMR package of R26.
-In a sensitivity analysis we further clumped these instruments to an r2 < 0.1 and used conventional IVW regression without accounting for correlation.
+In a sensitivity analysis we further clumped these genetic proxies to an r2 < 0.1 and used conventional IVW regression without accounting for correlation.
+This clumped set of variants was also used in weighted median and MR Egger sensitivity analyses for the genes that had at least three available genetic proxies for use in MR analyses.
 All MR analyses were conducted using the TwoSampleMR v0.4.2326 and MendelianRandomization v0.4.143 packages.

 Ethical approval, data availability and reporting